WildGums/WildGums.OpenSource/src/orc.controls/connectionstringbuilder.md

 ## How to use

-Put control on a parent conten control and bind to `ConnectionString` property.
+Put control on a parent content control and bind to `ConnectionString` property.

 ```
 <orc:ConnectionStringBuilder x:Name="ConnectionStringBuilderControl"